 I of course would always pray for world peace as a child because what my father and Nana always argued about really freaked me out.

 - Always find things that make you happy.

-What would life be if we didn’t have passion and happiness in it.
+What would life be like if we didn’t have passion and happiness in it.
 What are those things that bring you Joy.
 Is it reading, writing, helping others, watching sports?…doesn’t matter how small it could seem to others.
 It is your happiness and you know where to get that hopefully.
 I love doing arts and crafts projects.
 This has always been where I am most happy, just creating and working in colors.
-All our grandparents, all the older generations were wise to this, that happiness keeps you wanting to live everyday, looking forward to what happiness that day will bring.
-If we get stuck in those sad moments in our life you have to fight your way out of that before it takes over.
+All our grandparents, all the older generations were wise to this.
+Happiness keeps you wanting to live everyday, looking forward to what happiness that day will bring.
+If we get stuck in those sad moments in our life we have to fight our way out of that before it takes over.